-Studies of the functional networks related to these white matter structures, specifically the tracts interconnecting the default-mode and frontoparietal networks, and have shown similar findings (Castellanos & Aoki, 2016; Rubia et al., 2014).

-In the domain of functional connectivity, resting-state functional magnetic resonance image (fMRI) studies have highlighted that the diagnosis and symptoms of ADHD are linked to a reduced segregation between the activity of networks supporting external task engagement and the default mode brain network (Castellanos & Aoki, 2016; Cocchi et al., 2012; H.-Y. Lin et al., 2018).
-These results are consistent with studies showing that attention lapses are linked to default mode network activity ‘interfering’ with networks supporting goal directed task engagement and performance (Weissman, Roberts, Visscher, & Woldorff, 2006).
-More recently, by adopting multivariate methods to link brain activity and behaviour, our work has highlighted that adult ADHD symptoms map onto altered functional interactions between default-mode and control networks (H.-Y. Lin et al., 2018).
-Reduced connectivity within the default-mode network, as well as complicated alterations within affective systems, also have often been reported in youths and adults with ADHD (Castellanos & Aoki, 2016; Rubia et al., 2014).
+In line with the structural abnormalities detected by diffusion MRI work, resting-state functional magnetic resonance image (fMRI) studies have highlighted that the diagnosis and symptoms of ADHD are linked to a reduced segregation between the activity of networks supporting external task engagement and the default mode brain network (Castellanos & Aoki, 2016; Cocchi et al., 2012; H.-Y. Lin et al., 2018).
+By adopting multivariate methods to link brain network connectivity and behaviour, our group has recently showed that the severity of adult ADHD symptoms is mediated by the degree of altered functional connectivity between default-mode and control networks (H.-Y. Lin et al., 2018).
+Reduced connectivity within the default-mode network, has also been reported both in children and adults with ADHD (Castellanos & Aoki, 2016; Rubia et al., 2014).
+Together, these results support the core role of control-default mode systems in ADHD.